gvwilson/sensibleadventures/bookster/bookster.md

 Her teacher blinked.
 "By all the saints who laugh–whatever gave you that idea?"

 "I don't know."
-But Erileine *did* know, and somehow the ache in her muscles from day's long walk gave him the courage to say, "It just–it seems like too much for coincidence.
+But she *did* know, and somehow the ache in her muscles from day's long walk gave her the courage to say, "It just–it seems like too much for coincidence.
 You coming here, and, you know, what Thomas said."
 She shrugged uncomfortably.